NicKuo-ResearchStuff/Synthetic_Data_Related_Project_Staging/chapt7/README.md

 * admitted the white lies (Rethinking blog), and
 * combined schema + loader into a single workflow (this blog).

-But here’s the tease: why stop at a single loader?
+If you’d like to try it yourself, I’ve prepared a Colab notebook in this Github folder.

-Later, we’ll explore **curriculum learning** — starting models on shorter sequences, then gradually extending to longer horizons.
+Later, we’ll explore curriculum learning — starting models on shorter sequences, then gradually extending to longer horizons.

-That’s where multiple loaders of different lengths come in.
-Stay tuned — it’s where the real training magic happens.

 Cheers,</br>
 \- Nic